Badai Pasti Berlalu (film): Production

 "... needed to breathe, and pay his respects to his earlier, commercially unsuccessful films.
 [He] also wanted to visualize a novel."
 (Note: Original: "... ingin nafas, dan balas budi dari film-film terdahulu yang kurang laku.
 Selain saya ingin memvisualkan sebuah novel ke dalam bahasa visual.")

 There was also conflict between Teguh Karya and composer Eros Djarot.
 Teguh Karya disagreed with the choice of Berlian Hutauruk.
 He considered her voice screechy, saying "Whose voice is this?
 Kuntilanak’s?"
 (Note: Original: "Suara apa ini... seperti suara Kuntilanak.") and insisted that Anna Mathovani, with her smoother vocals, should be the singer.
 However, when Eros Djarot threatened to cancel the entire soundtrack, Teguh Karya gave in.

 2007 Remake

 On Valentine's Day, 2007, a 90-minute remake directed by Teddy Soeriaatmadja was released.
 It was produced by Astral Pictures.
 It starred Raihaanun as Siska, Vino Bastian as Leo, and Winky Wiryawan as Helmi.

 Soundtrack

 A soundtrack album with the same name was recorded and released by Irama Mas in 1977.
-It reunited Eros Djarot with Chrisye, Berlian Hutauruk, and Yockie Suryoprajogo; Fariz Rustam Munaf joined for the album as well.
+It reunited Eros Djarot with Chrisye, Berlian Hutauruk, and Jockie Soerjoprajogo; Fariz Rustam Munaf joined for the album as well.
 It was released to popular and critical acclaim.

 The soundtrack of the remake was released by Sony BMG Indonesia in 2007.
 It was composed by pianist Andi Rianto, with vocals by numerous artists, including Ari Lasso, Andy /rif, Marshanda, and Glenn Fredly.